Schalk1e/Schalk1e/README.md

 I enjoy learning new languages and frameworks and have gotten my hands dirty in most cloud environments ☁️

-When I'm not working or writing small utility programs to make my life easier, you'll find me in the outdoors, making music, pruning a bonsai, doing (often bad) woodworking and DIY projects or watching Epic History on YouTube.
+When I'm not working or writing small utility programs to make my life easier, you'll find me in the outdoors, making music, pruning a bonsai, exploring woodworking and DIY projects or watching Epic History on YouTube.

 I also sometimes try to play golf, but that's a different story.